dboth/thegreatdictation/README.md

 For the title of a page or for other variables that should not be hardcoded in the page (like action urls of forms etc.) variables can be created in the vars array.
 Each occurence of `<tgd_varname>` gets replaced by vars[varname].
 (Todo: expand this also to javascripts, to use varnames in ajax calls etc)

 At least there is a translation engine.
-If strings that should be translated are used in a page or template, use the translate tag like the following: `<tgd_translate>Text to be translated</tgd_translate>`
+If strings that should be translated are used in a page or template, use the translate tag like the following: `<_>Text to be translated</_>`

 ~~The python part only works with mod_python installed, there is a `webconnector.py` that gets the requests~~ There is a index.php that takes requests adds metadata and just gives them to the `TheGreatDictator` class which later should contain the analysis.
 This should word on every testsystem if `tgd.py` is executable.